yutaooka/ChatKit/docs/COMPONENT_MESSAGES_LIST.md

    return false;
 }
 ```
-If the `hasContentFor` method returns `true` for the selected type, the corresponding item for that type will be created and the `onBind(Message message)` method of the registered ViewHolder will be called (the adapter itself recognizes and processes incoming and outcoming message types).
+If the `hasContentFor` method returns `true` for the selected type, the corresponding item for that type will be created and the `onBind(Message message)` method of the registered ViewHolder will be called (the adapter itself recognizes and processes incoming and outgoing message types).
 In case the method returns `false`, the adapter will poll all other registered types.
 If there's no content for all known types, the message will be recognized as text.

 As the result, well get the following:
 <p align="center">